pain64/true-sql/README.md

 ###### NB: also has overloads with database and schema

 ## 100% sql-injection safety guarantee
-1. In case of unfold feature, TrueSql only add parameters nests to query text.
+1. In case of unfold feature, TrueSql only adds prepared statement parameters  dynamically.
 In other cases query text stay static.
 2. All parameters passes as PreparedStatement parameters.

 For these reasons, sql-injection can't happen.